JOHN ANTHONY FINGLETON

 Because, her man wasn’t there;

-And I also knew my turn would come one day,
+And I also knew my turn would come

 To stare at that empty chair.